tum-i4/attack-graph-generator/README.md

 # Attack Graph Generation for Microservice Architecture

-Microservices are increasingly dominating the field of service sys- tems, among their many characteristics are technology hetero- geneity, communicating small services, and automated deployment.
+Microservices are increasingly dominating the field of service systems, among their many characteristics are technology heterogeneity, communicating small services, and automated deployment.
 Therefore, with the increase of utilizing third-party components distributed as images, the potential vulnerabilities existing in a microservice-based system increase.